leilanihc112/Web_And_Mobile_Applications/README.md

 # Team6-Spring2022

-NOTE: THIS WILL NOT RUN LOCALLY.
-API KEYS, PRIVATE KEYS, etc. THAT ARE NECESSARY HAVE BEEN REMOVED FROM THE REPOSITORY.
+NOTE: This will not run locally.
+API keys, private keys, etc. that are necessary to run locally have been removed.

 This is a crowd-sourcing application in which users can report whether an item at a merch stand at an event is available or not.
 This is intended to help fans know whether it is worth it to stand in long merch lines at an